What is RSI: How To Trade Bitcoin With The RSI Indicator

 How to use Volume to Improve Your Trading?
 Check out Trading Volume in Ranges and Trends

-1- Use RSI as a bias/momentum context check.
+2 Use RSI as a bias/momentum context check.

-Often, we see that in a downward or an upward trend the line will act as a loose support or resistance zone and that once reclaimed will be an indication that context has changed regarding momentum.
+Often, we see that in a downward or an upward trend, the line will act as a loose support or resistance zone, and that once reclaimed, it will indicate that context has changed regarding momentum.
 Either it can pick up again for the first time, or suddenly it is now unable to regain steam.

-2- Using divergences as a reason for a second look or confirmation of other strengths/weaknesses present.
+3 Using divergences as a reason for a second look or confirmation of other strengths/weaknesses present.